IamSunday/Detection-of-Multiple-Defects-on-Bridge-Surfaces-with-Improved-YOLOv8/README.md

     <img src="Figure/CBAM概述-self3.png" width= "600">
 </p>
 <p align="center">Fig.2.
 The CBAM module.</p>
-This study incorporates the CBAM attention mechanism into the Neck component of the model to strengthen its feature extraction and fusion capabilities.
-CBAM is an advanced attention mechanism designed to improve the performance of convolutional neural networks (CNNs).
-By adaptively adjusting channel and spatial weights in feature maps, CBAM enhances the model’s generalization and perception abilities, making it more effective in defect detection.
-The proposed model seamlessly integrates CBAM with Wise-IoU, further boosting its capacity to accurately identify and localize multiple defects on bridge surfaces.
+This research integrates the CBAM attention mechanism into the Neck component of the model to enhance its ability to extract and fuse features.
+CBAM, a sophisticated attention mechanism, is specifically designed to optimize the performance of convolutional neural networks (CNNs).
+By dynamically modifying the channel and spatial weights in feature maps, CBAM improves the model’s capacity for generalization and perception, thereby increasing its effectiveness in detecting defects.
+The proposed model combines CBAM with the Wise-IoU loss function, resulting in an enhanced capability to accurately detect and localize multiple defects on bridge surfaces.
 The structure of the CBAM module is illustrated in Fig.2..